-with a Concentration in Occupational, Workforce, and Leadership Studies
+with a Concentration in Organization, Workforce, and Leadership Studies

 |Degree||Hours||Thesis Option||Minor Option|

 This program can be completed in Round Rock, though taking courses in both San Marcos and Round Rock will result in quicker degree completion.

 The majority of this program may be offered online.
 If you are not a Texas resident and will not relocate, please visit the Office of Distance and Extended Learning.
 International students, please visit International Student and Scholar Services (ISSS) regarding additional considerations in taking online courses.